snehanjali58/Vendor-Performance-Analysis/README.md

 2. get_vendor_summary.ipynb --> Creation of vendor_summary_table from the all tables.
 Then storing that table in postgresql.
 3. EDA --> Exploratory Data Analysis
 4. Vendor_Performance_dashboard --> Power BI dashboard.
+5. Data Link:-
-5. Report Writing --> Final report of the analysis.
+6. Report Writing --> Final report of the analysis.

 Below is the description of all data files:-